Backbase/backbase.github.io/content/posts/2026/04/15/a-practical-guide-to-kcna-and-kcsa-certifications/post.md

 - There's no penalty for guessing — never leave a question blank
 - Trust your preparation

+**KCNA-Specific Insights:**
+- Kubernetes Fundamentals questions often test architecture understanding — know which component does what and why
+- Expect questions about CNCF graduated projects — know at least what Prometheus, Envoy, and Helm do
+- GitOps and Twelve-factor app concepts appear more than their 8% weight might suggest

+**KCSA-Specific Insights:**
+- The 4Cs model (Cloud, Cluster, Container, Code) is foundational — many questions reference this framework
+- RBAC and Network Policies are heavily tested — understand not just what they do, but when to use each
+- Know the difference between Pod Security Standards levels (Privileged, Baseline, Restricted)

 **Time Management:**
 - First pass: Answer questions you're confident about (~45-50 minutes)
 - Second pass: Work through flagged questions (~30-35 minutes)